simplyblock/sbcli/simplyblock_cli/README.md

   --host-id HOST_ID     Primary storage node UUID or Hostname --ha-type {single,ha,default}
-                        LVol HA type (single, ha), default is cluster HA type --compress            Use inline data compression and de-compression on the logical volume
+                        LVol HA type (single, ha), default is cluster HA type --encrypt             Use inline data encryption and de-cryption on the logical volume
-  --encrypt             Use inline data encryption and de-cryption on the
-                        logical volume
   --crypto-key1 CRYPTO_KEY1